 - Getting some fresh air.
 Whether you’re hiking up a mountain or just sitting on your porch, spending time outside is great for your health.
 Even in an urban environment, time outside increases your vitamin D intake, improves concentration, and resets your mood.
 Put your phone away and enjoy the sounds of nature!

 - Self-pleasure.
-Yep, masturbation totally counts!
+Yep, masturbation totally counts as self-care!
 The physical and mental benefits of masturbation are amazing.
 It releases endorphins to make you feel good, helps you sleep better, reduces stress, and eases sexual tension.
 Embrace it for the self-care activity it is.
 No guilt or shame here.

 - Spending time with pets.
 There’s a reason therapy dogs visit hospitals so often.
 Spending time with pets (especially your own) can significantly improve your mental health.
 Pets also help us create healthier routines; many morning people only get out of bed so early because the cat needs fed or the dog needs walked.
 If you’re lucky enough to have a furry friend, spend some quality time with them!